Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

-+/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Inclusion of rate limit admin who may configure rate limits in addition to owner +/// - Add GHO-Specific onlyOwner `directBurn` which burns liquidity & reduces facilitator level.
++/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Inclusion of rate limit admin who may configure rate limits in addition to owner +/// - Addition of authorized function to to directly burn liquidity, thereby reducing the facilitator's bucket level.
 +/// - Modifications from inherited contract (see contract for more details):
 +///   - UpgradeableTokenPool: Modify `onlyOnRamp` & `onlyOffRamp` modifier to accept transactions from ProxyPool +contract UpgradeableBurnMintTokenPool is Initializable, UpgradeableBurnMintTokenPoolAbstract, ITypeAndVersion {